galadriel-ai/awesome-decentralized-ai/README.md

 To add anything, please open an issue or pull request.

 Rules:
+* Within a section, projects are ordered alphabetically.
 * Anything you add must have an existing public website, repository and/or docs.
 The page should be descriptive enough that it is possible to understand what the project is about, and the project should have more substance than just an announcement.
 * The project should be strongly relevant to Decentralized AI.
 * No waitlist-only products.